oddy-boop/Edusync-git/src/supabase/policies.md

   WITH CHECK (get_my_role() IN ('admin', 'super_admin'));

 -- Table: fee_payments
--- *** DEFINITIVE FIX FOR ONLINE PAYMENTS ***
--- 1. Allow the service_role (used by webhooks) to INSERT new payments.
 CREATE POLICY "Allow service_role to insert payments" ON public.fee_payments FOR INSERT
   WITH CHECK (auth.role() = 'service_role');

--- 2. Allow the service_role to SELECT payments (e.g., to check for duplicates).
 CREATE POLICY "Allow service_role to select payments" ON public.fee_payments FOR SELECT
   USING (auth.role() = 'service_role');

--- 3. Students can view their own payment records.
 CREATE POLICY "Students can access their own payments" ON public.fee_payments FOR SELECT
   USING (